snavaes/nlgids.london/md/home-guide.md

 </div>

 <div lang="en">
-Early 2013 I moved to London with my husband and daughter.
-This presented an enormous opportunity to explore the city and get it to know like a real Londoner.
+Here is a little bit about myself: After moving to London I started exploring the City with my little daughter, I became more and more interested in the history of London and was amazed by what I discovered.
+Subsequently, I went on to qualify as a (Dutch) tourist guide in the City of London.

 </div>